-Cupcake guru, super host, water skiiing, author, fine red wine and art enthusiast and ex private
+Cupcake guru, water skiiing, author, ex private, fine red wine and art

 If Scottie can’t fix it nobody can!
 Fan of fishing, family and rugby union

-Beagle raising, netball playing, caffine addicted, market exploring, Canada enthusiast
+Beagle raising, netball playing, market exploring, Canada enthusiast

-Business Manager“Princess of Procedures”, lover of animals, sunsets and food.
-And a closet violinist!
+“Princess of Procedures”, animals and sunsets and a closet violinist!

 Head of Cleaning